SobekCM/SobekCM-plugin-simple-endpoints/README.md

 This plug-in uses code developed with Richard Bernardy that is also available at https://github.com/rbernardy/SobekCM-plugin-endpoint-EDS

-This was developed at the SobekCM Code Camp 2017.
+This was developed as a demonstration plug-in during the SobekCM Code Camp 2017 in Cape Canaveral, FL.